OSGeo/PROJ/docs/source/usage/environmentvars.rst

     character.

-    PROJ is hardcoded to look for resource files in other locations as well, amongst those are the installation directory (usually ``share/proj`` under the PROJ installation root) and the current folder.
+    PROJ is hardcoded to look for resource files in other locations as well, among those are the installation directory (usually ``share/proj`` under the PROJ installation root), the directory ../share relative to the location of the loaded PROJ library and the current folder.

     You can also set the location of the resource files using :func:`proj_context_set_search_paths` in the `proj.h` API header.